greggman/HappyFunTimes/docs/unity/gamepad.md

 ### Reading the DPads and or LRPads using `HFTGamepad`

-So for example if you are using controller type `2dpads` then you can use
+So for example if you are using controller type `2dpads` then you can use this to read DPAD0

     m_gamepad.axes[HFTGamepad.AXIS_DPAD0_X]   // returns -1, 0, or 1
     m_gamepad.axes[HFTGamepad.AXIS_DPAD0_Y]   // returns -1, 0, or 1

-to read DPAD 0 and this
+And this to read DPAD1

     m_gamepad.axes[HFTGamepad.AXIS_DPAD1_X]   // returns -1, 0, or 1
     m_gamepad.axes[HFTGamepad.AXIS_DPAD1_Y]   // returns -1, 0, or 1